 Assessing and Managing Suicide Risk Direct Care Inpatient Course

-The AMSR-Direct Care Inpatient Course provides participants with the knowledge and skills to identify and respond to suicide risk and behaviors in outpatient settings on a self-paced schedule with access to an interactive forum.
+The AMSR-Direct Care Inpatient Course provides participants with the knowledge and skills to identify and respond to suicide risk and behaviors in inpatient settings on a self-paced schedule with access to an interactive forum.

 Get AMSR Trained

 Direct care staff—such as care navigators, mental health technicians, patient support staff, recovery coaches, peer specialists and licensed practical nurses—who understand care plans and risk levels are better able to support patients in care.
 AMSR-Direct Care Inpatient training ensures that treatment teams of clinicians and direct care staff can speak the same risk assessment and management language to provide consistent, effective care.

 About the Course